Oliver-Gross/Disaster-Response-Pipeline/README.md

 2. Go to `app` directory: `cd app`

-3.    - To run ETL pipeline that cleans data and stores in database `python process_data.py`
+3.    - To run ETL pipeline that cleans data and stores in database <br>
+        `python process_data.py`
-      - To run ML pipeline that trains classifier and saves `python train_classifier.py
+      - To run ML pipeline that trains classifier and saves <br>
+        `python train_classifier.py`

 4. Run your web app: `python run.py`